Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 For the microservices ECS is used to deploy a container for each microservice for all [environments](PIPELINES.md#microservices-environments) deployed, as each one has its own repository in the ECR registry used in the project.

-In the following [diagram](https://www.draw.io/#G1eET1FDYMJ7bf2xpZVXfEaEnz1DA-V6M2) it's possible see how the microservices of the project are deployed, using the different images available in the registry created for the project in ECR.
+In the following diagram is possible see how the microservices of the project are deployed, using the different images available in the registry created for the project in ECR.

 ![IMAGE: ecs_infrastructure](./img/system_overview/infrastructure/ECS_infrastructure.png){loading=lazy}